Stocks fall sharply as Target's woes renew inflation fears

 AP Business Writers

-NEW YORK (AP) — The Dow Jones Industrial Average sank more than 1,000 points Wednesday, as big earnings misses by Target and other major retailers stoked investors’ fears that surging inflation could cut deeply into corporate profits.
+NEW YORK (AP) — The Dow Jones Industrial Average sank more than 1,100 points and the S&P 500 had its biggest drop in nearly two years Wednesday, as big earnings misses by Target and other major retailers stoked investors’ fears that surging inflation could cut deeply into corporate profits.

 The broad sell-off erased gains from a solid rally a day earlier, the latest volatile day-to-day swing for stocks in recent weeks amid a deepening market slump.

-The S&P 500 fell 3.8% as of 1:53 p.m.
-Eastern.
-The benchmark index is now down 18% from the record high it reached at the beginning of the year.
+The S&P 500 tumbled 4%, its sharpest decline since June 2020.
+The benchmark index is now down more than 18% from the record high it reached at the beginning of the year.
 That’s shy of the 20% decline that’s considered a bear market.

+The Dow dropped 3.6%, while the Nasdaq fell 4.7%.
+The three indexes are on pace to extend a string of at least six weekly losses.

 The weak reports stoked concerns that persistently rising inflation is putting a tighter squeeze on a wide range of businesses and could cut deeper into their profits.

-Makers of household goods and grocery stores also fell sharply.
-Kroger slipped 5.8% and Procter & Gamble fell 5.6%.

 Technology stocks, which led the market rally a day earlier, were the biggest drag on the S&P 500.
-Apple lost 4.9%.
+Apple lost 5.6%, its biggest decline since September 2020.

-All told, more than 95% of stocks in the S&P 500 were down.
-Utilities also weighed down the index, though not nearly as much as the other 10 sectors, as investors shifted money to investments that are considered less risky.
+All told, more than 95% of stocks in the S&P 500 closed lower.
+Utilities fell, though not nearly as much as the other 10 sectors, as investors shifted money to investments that are considered less risky.

 The disappointing report from Target comes a day after the market cheered an encouraging report from the Commerce Department that showed retail sales rose in April, driven by higher sales of cars, electronics, and more spending at restaurants.